Four tips on how to recruit Gen Z for market research

 Ah, Generation Z. Teenagers today have got a bit of a bad reputation when it comes to market research: difficult to engage with, unreliable, a short attention span… it’s no wonder that researchers find young people a tricky target audience.
-However, the fact is that Generation Z’s buying power is increasing by the day, and as their influence continues to grow, it’s really important that researchers know how to recruit Generation Z for market research.
+However, the fact is that Generation Z’s buying power is increasing by the day, and as their influence continues to grow, it’s really important that researchers know how to recruit Gen Z for market research.
 But that’s not all: to get the best possible results from younger audiences, we also need to understand how to capture and hold their attention so that they actually want to take part.
 Here’s how:

 Reach out in the right way